theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 Spark does not support the datatypes used in pure mode, so other datatypes need to be used.

 ### Connection Retry and Rollback

-Connection retry and rollback are built-in functions of the Azure Storage destination, which are automatically activated.
+Connection retry and rollback are built-in functions of the Azure Storage destination.
+They are activated by default.

 Connection retry is a functionality that prevents extractions from failing in case of transient connection interruptions to Azure.
 The retry function is implemented according to [Microsoft Guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific#retry-strategies).
 The retry logic is based on WebExceptionStatus.
-If any exception is thrown, Xtract Universal tries to reestablish connection to Azure following an exponential retry strategy.
+If an exception is thrown, Xtract Universal uses an exponential retry strategy to reestablish connection to Azure.
 The selected exponential retry strategy results in 7 retry attempts and an overall timespan of 140 seconds.
-If a connection is not established during the timespan of 140 seconds, the extraction fails.
+If a connection is not established during this timespan, the extraction fails.

-Rollback covers scenarios, where an extraction fails due to an issue that is not caused by a connection failure to Azure.
+Rollback covers scenarios where extractions fail due to issues that are not caused by a connection failure to Azure.
 An example is an extraction that fails due to an error when connecting to SAP.
-In particular cases, Xtract Universal tries and removes any files from Azure storage that were created in the course of the extraction.
+In those particular cases Xtract Universal tries to remove any files from Azure storage that were created in the course of the extraction.

 <!---- using an exponential backoff, meaning 8 retries with an increasing waiting time between the requests: 1s, 2s, 4s, 8s, 16s, etc.
 See also [Microsoft documentation](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific#general-rest-and-retry-guidelines). --->